rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 {{< link-heading "h4" "23-11-2020" >}}

 1. Replace account-configuration and all related endpoints with account-definition endpoints.
-	- All instances of `account-configurations` will be replaced by the word `account-definitions`
-        - All account configuration will be updated to the new format of multiple groups attached account-definitions instead of account-configurations attached to groups.
 	- Existing account configurations will be automatically migrated to the new format.
 2. Replace old disallowed subtype rules with the new format (that includes account definitions as a factor).
 	- Existing disallowed subtypes will be automatically migrated to the new format.